TMLoew/refuel_app/README.md

 ## Data and models

 - Everything is file-based and readable: product mix, prices, POS log, procurement plan, and restock policy all live in `data/`.
 - Forecasts use small scikit-learn models (decision-tree ensembles) saved to `model/checkins_hgb.joblib` and `model/snacks_hgb.joblib`.
-They learn simple links between weather/price/promo settings and demand.
+They learn simple links between weather/price/promo settings and demand (drinks).
 Retrain from the Data Workbench after you change the CSVs.
 - Weather is either pulled live or loaded from the cached CSV so the app works offline.

 ## Scripts (optional)